-Stay at Jasper Park Lodge that sits on shores of pristine Lac Beauvert.
+Stay at Jasper Park Lodge which sits on the shores of pristine Lac Beauvert.

 3. Waterton Lakes National Park

 Whistler is a popular ski destination in Canada and one of the famous places in Canada.
-In the summer people go to enjoy mountain biking or to explore its many hiking trails and outdoor activities.
+In the summer people go to enjoy mountain biking or explore its many hiking trails and outdoor activities.
 After the adventures stay at the Whistler village to enjoy the world-class dining and nightlife.